grafana/k6-docs/docs/sources/v0.47.x/using-k6/modules.md

 }
 ```

 How do k6 extensions (Go-to-JS modules) work?
-For enhanced performance, the k6 engine is written Go and embeds a JavaScript VM ([goja](https://github.com/dop251/goja)) to execute JavaScript test code.
-Thus, you can build your modules in Go code and import them as JavaScript as usual.
+For enhanced performance, the k6 engine is written in Go and embeds a JavaScript VM ([goja](https://github.com/dop251/goja)) to execute JavaScript test code.
+That allows you to build your modules in Go code and import them as JavaScript as usual.

 To learn more about using or creating k6 extensions, refer to the [Extension documentation](https://grafana.com/docs/k6/<K6_VERSION>/extensions).

 ## Sharing JavaScript modules

-As mentioned previously, users can import custom Javascript libraries by loading either local or remote modules.
-Thus, we have two options to import JavaScript modules, along with various methods to distributed them.
+As mentioned previously, users can import custom JavaScript libraries by loading either local or remote modules.
+Because of that, we have two options to import JavaScript modules, along with various methods to distribute them.

+{{< admonition type="note" >}}

-> The following options for distributing and sharing JavaScript libraries are available for both custom and other public libraries.
+The following options for distributing and sharing JavaScript libraries are available for both custom and other public libraries.

+{{< /admonition >}}

 **As remote modules**